wingbender/trail_scraper/README.md

 ## Using the program
-1) Run the create_db.py file in order to create locally a MySQL database. see trail_DB.pdf for the database diagram.
+1) Run the create_db.py file in order to create locally a MySQL database.
+    a.
+See trail_DB.pdf for the database diagram.
+    b.
+The credentials.py file can be edited for each user access to its server.

 2) Run wikiloc_scraper.py with the following command line arguments:

     [-h] : show help message

     [-c category to scrape int]: category to scrape by number

     [-C category to scrape string]: category to scrape by name

     [-r trails range]: range of trails to scrape e.g.: '14-76'

     [-f]: extracts the max number of trails from a category

     [-FF]: scrape the entire site. if this flag is passed all others will be ignored